 - 6Being caught at certain times and dates may force you to be in the jail for longer than expected.
 Holidays and weekends can spoil your early release from prison, especially if the necessary documents are coming from a certain agency or company that is closed.
 So rather than getting caught by surprise, it would be best to turn yourself over to the police, preferably on a Monday.Avoid Getting Stranded at the Precinct.

 If there is a warrant out for your arrest, and you turn yourself in, what happens?

 Voluntary surrender or turning yourself in is the best thing to do.
 Since there is an existing warrant for your arrest, you will still be formally arrested, and undergo the proper proceedings, according to what the charges are.
-The court will schedule a hearing for you to post a bond, if the case warrants a bail.
+The court will schedule a hearing for you to post a bond if the case warrants a bail.
 The court might consider reducing the amount of the bond when the law provides.
-Once you post bail, you will be granted temporary liberty, and will be responsible to attend the hearing as scheduled.
-Failure to attend a hearing without due cause, can be grounds for the suspension of your temporary liberty, and the judge will issue another warrant for your arrest.
+Once you post bail, you will be granted temporary liberty and will be responsible for attending the hearing as scheduled.
+Failure to attend a hearing without due cause can be grounds for the suspension of your temporary liberty, and the judge will issue another warrant for your arrest.